-- A) Fire shall not be used on board any vessel to heat pitch, tar or other flammable substances, while such vessel is in any slip, basin, channel, or canal, or moored to any dock or other vessel; however, fire may be used for such purposes on vessels at the work dock or in the self-help area provided that sufficient emergency firefighting equipment and fire watchmen, to the satisfaction of the Crescent City Fire Marshall, are present at all times. - B) Neither bonfires nor open fire for the burning of rubbish or refuse materials, or for any other purpose, shall be allowed on any of the property under the jurisdiction of the District, except as otherwise provided by this section.
-Such fires on District beaches are subject to the same regulations and restrictions as set forth in the relevant City and County Codes. - C) No work to be started without appropriate dock surface protection and unless the Crescent City Fire Marshall determines that sufficient emergency firefighting equipment, properly manned, is present and ready for immediate use. - D) When a vessel is taking on or discharging fuel, petroleum products through a pipeline, or otherwise transferring fuel or petroleum products, all fires including fires in boilers, shall be extinguished, and no gas or electric welding shall be performed on or within one hundred (100) feet of the vessel.
+- A) Fire shall not be used on board any vessel to heat pitch, tar or other flammable substances, while such vessel is in any slip, basin, channel, or canal, or moored to any dock or other vessel; however, fire may be used for such purposes on boats vessels at the work dock or in the self-help area provided that sufficient emergency firefighting equipment and fire watchmen, to the satisfaction of the Crescent City Fire Marshall, are present at all times. - B) Neither bonfires nor open fire for the burning of rubbish or refuse materials, or for any other purpose, shall be allowed on any of the property under the jurisdiction of the District, except as otherwise provided by this section.
+Such fires on District beaches are subject to the same regulations and restrictions as set forth in the relevant City and County Codes. - C) No welding or open fire shall be allowed on any dock, or upon any vessel in any slip, channel, basin, or canal.
+No work to be started without appropriate dock surface protection and unless the Crescent City Fire Marshall determines that sufficient emergency firefighting equipment, properly manned, is present and ready for immediate use. - D) When a vessel is taking on or discharging fuel, petroleum products through a pipeline, or otherwise transferring fuel or petroleum products, all fires including fires in boilers, shall be extinguished, and no gas or electric welding shall be performed on or within one hundred (100) feet of the vessel.
 At least one U.S. Coast Guard approved fire extinguisher shall be present and ready for use at all times when fueling or transferring fuel or petroleum products.